 Another reason is that if you intend to sell your Mac, you might also decide to reinstall macOS.
 Considering your privacy safety, force delete Mac and reinstalling the operating system can prepare the device for the following user.

-An upgrade or reinstallation of your macOS is necessary due to your Mac's poor performance or a hardware issue.
+An upgrade or reinstall your macOS is necessary due to your Mac's poor performance or a hardware issue.
 Many users are worried that if they reinstall the operating system, they may lose all of their data.
 Here are two methods for you to fix this problem.
+Before that, you'd better back up your important data and files with EaseUS data recovery software to avoid unnecessary data loss:

 Procedure 1.
 Use a data recovery tool to help reinstall macOS